-- 10.01 The Arkansas Department of Education Division of Elementary and Secondary Education shall promote grade-appropriate nutrition education as part of a broad based integrated health education program that is aligned with the Arkansas Physical Education and Health Education Framework.
-The Child Nutrition Unit of the Department of Education Division shall review nutrition standards prior to implementation.
-Examples of integration into the curriculum include comprehensive health education courses and Career Education courses which are taught within Family and Consumer Sciences, such as Nutrition and Wellness and/or Foods and Nutrition. - 10.02 The Arkansas Department of Education Division of Elementary and Secondary Education and the Department of Career Education Division of Career and Technical Education will provide technical assistance in helping schools integrate health education curricula that will include the nutrition components. - 10.03.
-Implementation of grade-appropriate nutrition education through a comprehensive education program will be included in the school improvement process.
+- 10.01 The Division of Elementary and Secondary Education DESE shall promote grade-appropriate nutrition education as part of a broad based integrated health education program that is aligned with the Arkansas Physical Education and Health Education Framework.
+The Child Nutrition Unit of the Division DESE shall review nutrition standards prior to implementation.
+Examples of integration into the curriculum include comprehensive health education courses and Career Education courses which are taught within Family and Consumer Sciences, such as Nutrition and Wellness and/or Foods and Nutrition. - 10.02 The Division of Elementary and Secondary Education DESE and the Division of Career and Technical Education will provide technical assistance in helping schools integrate health education curricula that will include the nutrition components. - 10.03 Implementation of grade-appropriate nutrition education through a comprehensive education program will be included in the school improvement process.

-11:00 HEALTHY SCHOOL ENVIRONMENT
+11.00 HEALTHY SCHOOL ENVIRONMENT

-- 11.01 No food or beyerage shall be used as rewards or punishment for academic, classroom or sport performances and/or activities.
+- 11.01 No food or beverage shall be used as rewards or punishment for academic, classroom, or sport performances and/or activities.
 For exceptions to this requirement, see Section 8.02 of these rules. - 11.02 All school cafeterias and dining areas should reflect healthy nutrition environments. - 11.03 Schools should ensure that all students have access to school meals.
-Schools should not establish policies, class schedules, bus schedules or other barriers that directly or indirectly restrict meal access.

-11.03.1 A s school shall not: 11.03.1.1 Provide a student requesting a meal or snack one that is different from the meal or snack being provided to other students in the school: 11.03.1.2 Prevent a student from accessing the school's meal or snack services; or 11.03.1.3 Establish policies, class schedules, bus schedules, or other barriers that directly or indirectly restrict meal access.
-11.03.2 A s chool shall develop and follow a local charge policy. chool shall abide by the Hunger-Free Students' Bill of Rights .
-Ark.
-Code Ann. § 6-18-715.
+11.03.1 A school shall not:

-11.04 Drinking water via water fountains or other service receptacle should be available without charge to all students on campus according to Arkansas Department of Health standards.
+- Provide a student requesting a meal or snack one that is different from the meal or snack being provided to other students in the school; - Prevent a student from accessing the school's meal or snack services; or - 11.03.1.3 Establish policies, class schedules, bus schedules, or other barriers that directly or indirectly restrict meal access. - A school shall develop and follow a local charge policy according to the Hunger-Free Students' Bill of Rights. - 11.03.3 A school shall abide by the Hunger-Free Students' Bill of Rights Act, Ark.
+Code Ann. § 6-18-715. - Drinking water via water fountains or other service receptacle should be available without charge to all students on campus according to Arkansas Department of Health ADH standards.